-Since hiring interns is not their core requirement, many times HR puts resumes on hold and do not act on it for many days.
+Since hiring interns is not their core requirement, many times, HR puts resumes on hold and do not act on it for many days.

 Please do not sit back and wait for them to call you for an interview.

-Get hold of your text books and revise all your concepts of finance.
+Get hold of your textbooks and revise all your concepts of finance.
 Also, anticipate questions in advance and prepare for the right answer.

 In any case, you need to prepare well and be confident in the interview.

-Hope this article gave you clarity on finding a private equity internship.
+I hope this article gave you clarity on finding a private equity internship.

 In case you have any queries, please do not hesitate to write back.